 The path you take when you finally decide to move to France will be unique to you and your circumstances.
-As for us, our own decision to move was set in motion by unemployment followed by a series of circumstances.
-Here is a very brief look into the months leading up to the final decision to move to France.
+Our decision to move was set in motion by unemployment followed by a series of circumstances.
+Here is a very brief look at the events leading up to the final decision to move to France.

 Taking The Road Less Travelled